prinxy/Ciphers-Cryptor/README.md

 # Ciphers-Cryptor
-CIPHERS CRYPTOR is an App that helps Encrypt, Brute Force File Content with an Encryption Digit Provided
+CIPHERS CRYPTOR is an App that helps Encrypt, Decrypt and  Brute Force File Content with an Encryption Digit Provided